-Service Type: Other Service Service Name: Community Transition Services
+Service Name: Community Transition Services

-Provider Category:
+Supports Coordination Organization

-Individual Provider Type:
+Provider Qualifications

-Independent Vendor

-Provider Qualifications License (specify):
+License (specify):

+Election (specify).

 Certificate (specify):

 Other Standard (specify):

-Individuals must meet the following standards regardless of service location: Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-Have a signed ODP Provider Agreement on file with ODP.
-Complete standard ODP required orientation.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
-Have Commercial General Liability Insurance.
-Have Workers' Compensation Insurance in accordance with state law.
-Comply with Department standards related to provider qualifications.
+Agencies Providing Waiver services will have a signed Medical Assistance Provider Agreement and a

+signed ODP Waiver Provider Agreement.

+After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a

+self-assessment and validation of required documentation, policies and procedures.

+Carry commercial general liability insurance, professional liability errors and omissions insurance and

+worker's compensation insurance when required by Pennsylvania statute.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

+Supports Coordination Organizations that meet the standards for the Supports Coordination Service may

+subcontract with providers of community transition services as an Organized Health Care Delivery

+System as specified in Appendix I-3-g-ii.

+All individuals providing services must meet all local and state requirements for that service.
+All items

+and services shall be provided according to applicable state and local standards of manufacture, design,

+and installation.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification: ODP

-ODP

 Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

 Appendix C: Participant Services

 C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Community Transition Services

+Provider Category:

+Individual

-Provider Category: Agency Provider Type:
+Provider Type:

-Supports Coordination Organization
+Trovider Type.

+Independent Vendor

+Provider Qualifications

+License (specify):